vedi/knowledge-base/src/documents/unity/grow/GrowViral_GettingStarted.html.md

 ---
 layout: "content"
 image: "Tutorial"
-title: "GROW Insights"
+title: "GrowViral"
-text: "Get started with GROW Insights for Unity.
+text: "Get started with GrowViral for Unity.
 Includes two of SOOMLA's modules: Core and Highway.
 Learn how to easily integrate Soomla Insights and Data Sharing capabilities into your game."
 position: 9
 theme: 'platforms'
 collection: 'unity_grow'